Industry Benchmark • 2026

 Insight 4

-Professional motivation to grow in an AI-shaped role scored 5.36 out of 7 — the highest single score in the survey.
-Organizational support scored 4.72.
+Individual motivation to grow professionally scored 5.33 out of 7 — the highest single Likert score in the instrument.
+The three organizational readiness items scored between 4.64 and 4.74.

 “AI will not replace you.
 People who use AI will replace you.”